PSPDFKit-labs/bypass/README.md

 server and test how your HTTP client handles different types of responses from the server.

 Bypass supports Elixir 1.7 and OTP 20 and up.
-It works with Cowboy 1 and 2.
+It works with Cowboy 2.

 ## Usage